GoogleChromeLabs/sample-pie-shop/DEPLOY.md

 AppEngine deploys to a read-only filesystem which means you need to deploy a locally built version of the app.
-The [`.gcloudignore`](.gcloudignore) file is set up to only deploy the resources need in production.
-To build and deploy the app into the currently selected project, run the following from the top-level directory of the project:
+The [`.gcloudignore`](.gcloudignore) file is set up to deploy only the resources needed in production.
+To build and deploy the app into the currently selected project, run the following commands from the top-level directory of the project:

 ```sh
 rm -rf node_modules && \